 Gravy Instructions

-1. Bring TVP, spices, and water to a boil in a saucepan.
+- Combine "sausage" ingredients in a saucepan and bring to a boil.
 After 5 minutes, remove from heat and let sit.

-2. While that mixture is boiling, whisk the soy milk, flour, and remaining spices together in a bowl.
+- While that mixture is boiling, whisk the gravy ingredients (soy milk, flour, and remaining spices) together in a bowl.

-4. Ladle a bit of gravy over your prepared biscuit(s) and enjoy!
+- Ladle gravy over your prepared biscuit(s) and enjoy!

 How does it compare?